Age of Driver

 The overall crash rate per 100,000 licensed drivers steadily decreases as driver age increases.
 The same trend is generally true regarding the fatal crash rate, with the exception of an increase among 75 and older drivers.

 Among the youngest drivers (under 25), the number of licensed drivers steadily increases from age 16 to 24, while the overall crash rate per 100,000 drivers steadily decreases.
-The fatal crash rate remains relatively flat from age 16 to 22 and starts decreasing for 24-year-old drivers.
+The fatal crash rate remains relatively flat from age 16 to 19 and decreases starting with 20-year-old drivers.
 Explore other crash trends by driver age group using the interactive chart.

 - Data Table